ABOUT THE DREAMERS GALLERY

 As a curator, Jancovici has developed exhibitions across Europe, the United States, and Asia, often working across sound, image, and spatial experience.
 Her exhibitions have featured artists including Maripol, Paolo Canevari, Robert Longo, Sarah Moon, and John Baldessari.

-In 2020, she acquired the historic Herrera Building in Presidio, Texas — an 8,000-square-foot adobe structure now home to The Dreamers Gallery, envisioned as a contemporary art sanctuary rooted in place.
+In 2020, she acquired the historic Herrera Building in Presidio, Texas — an 8,000-square-foot adobe structure now home to The Dreamers Gallery, envisioned as a contemporary art sanctuary rooted in the West Texas desert.

 VISITING